A NEW MILESTONE IN DIAGNOSING SYNUCLEINOPATHIES LIKE PARKINSON’S DISEASE

 While many patients present with unmistakable clinical features in advanced disease, the literature suggests that a misdiagnosis can occur 30-50% of the time in earlier stages of a synucleinopathy.
 This can lead to sub-optimal care recommendations and poor outcomes.
 As more effective, targeted drug therapies evolve, it will be critical for diagnostic tools to be put into practice as part of more personalized solutions.

-How might you consider appropriate use cases for the Syn-One Test to help confirm a diagnosis?
+How can you identify appropriate use cases for the Syn-One Test that would help increase diagnostic clarity?

-As the diagram illustrates, there is an array of clinical presentations suggestive of different neurological disorders that can be clarified by using the Syn-One Test to detect the presence of phosphorylated synuclein in cutaneous nerve fibers.
+The Syn-One Wheel diagram illustrates that there is an array of clinical presentations suggestive of different neurological disorders that can be clarified by using the Syn-One Test to detect the presence of phosphorylated synuclein in cutaneous nerve fibers.

 Syn-One Test Pathology Report